ivanpilot/ivanpilot.github.io/_posts/2016-06-10-introduction_to_the_creation_of_a_ruby_gem.markdown

 Ladies, Gents,

-I recently created my first Ruby gem.
+I recently created my first Ruby Gem.
 It is more for a training purpose than for anything else at this stage but the seed will grow and in the near furture I will be able to share better and more useful and advanced gems for the benefit of all.

 **The Gem provides a short profile with key indicators including population, density of population, labor force, GDP, GDP growth, etc. for almost every country in the world.**